-For me, it was the first time I had seen the movie, but I had heard and read much about it beforehand.
-However, for those who have no idea what movie I am talking about, I will give a short outline: The film is starring Carey Mulligan as Maud Watts, a lower-class working mother in London in the early 20th century.
-Slowly but surely you can see Maud’s “radicalization” into the suffragette movement: women striding for their right to vote.
-The movie shows very well how the movement was different for women of different classes, and what impact it had on women’s lives when they actually were affiliated with the suffragette movement.
+The film is starring Carey Mulligan as Maud Watts, a lower-class working mother in London in the early 20th century.
+Slowly but surely you can see Maud’s “radicalization” into the suffragette movement: women striving for their right to vote.
+The movie aptly shows how the movement was different for women of different classes, and the impact it had on the women who were affiliated with the suffragette movement.

 I was fortunate enough to go to the festival, since the screening was followed by an important and interesting panel discussion.
 The discussion was led by our very own Nancy Jouwe, and in the panel were Berteke Waaldijk (Professor and Education Director at the Utrecht University), Mercedes Zandwijken (Keti Koti Dialoog Tafel) and Berna Toprak (Master student Gender&Ethnicity at the Utrecht University).